Chemistry Department Scholarships

 The John R. and Laurie S. Townsend Chemistry Scholarship (since 2018)

-The John R. and Laurie S. Townsend Chemistry Scholarship is to be awarded to a student who majors in one of the five chemistry degrees program with at least 60 credit hours and 22 chemistry credits completed at WCU and a GPA of 3.25 or above.
+The John R. and Laurie S. Townsend Chemistry Scholarship is to be awarded to a junior or senior major in BS Chemistry, BS Biochemistry, BS Chemistry-Biology, or BS Forensic & Toxicological Chemistry with a GPA of 3.25 or above.
 The applicants must include an essay of no more than 200 words to address the financial need.
 The Department of Chemistry Scholarship Committee will select the recipient based on academic performance, extracurricular activities and financial need.

 The Joel M. Ressner Scholarship in Chemistry (since 2017)

-Dr. Joel M. Ressner was a faculty member in the Department of Chemistry at West Chester University from 1984 until he retired in 2016.
+Dr. Joel M. Ressner was a chemistry professor at West Chester University since 1984 until he retired in 2016.
 During his tenure, he taught organic chemistry lectures and organic chemistry labs.
 The scholarship is to be awarded to a student who is in his or her junior or senior year at the time of application.
-The student must be majoring in one of the degree programs (other than Chemistry-Biology) offered by the Department of Chemistry.
+The student must be majoring in one of the degree programs (other than Chemistry-Biology and PPD majors) offered by the Department of Chemistry.
 The student must have a minimum GPA of 3.0 with a record of service to the Chemistry Department (Alchemist Club, tutoring, etc.), and demonstrate financial need.

 The Joel M. Ressner Scholarship for Minority Students in Chemistry (since 2017)

-Dr. Joel M. Ressner was a faculty member in the Department of Chemistry at West Chester University from 1984 until he retired in 2016.
+Dr. Joel M. Ressner was a chemistry professor at West Chester University since 1984 until he retired in 2016.
 During his tenure, he taught organic chemistry lectures and organic chemistry labs.
-The scholarship is to be awarded to a student who belongs to a minority group and majors in one of the degree programs (other than Chemistry-Biology) offered by the Department of Chemistry.
+The scholarship is to be awarded to a student who belongs to a minority group and majors in one of the degree programs (other than Chemistry-Biology and PPD majors) offered by the Department of Chemistry.
 The student must have a minimum GPA of 2.5 with a record of service to the chemistry department (Alchemist Club, tutoring, etc.), and demonstrate financial need.

 WCU Chemistry Leadership Award (since 2016)